David Bowie & Bing Crosby – “Peace on Earth / Little Drummer Boy” (1977)

 Cultural Legacy

-Today, the Bowie–Crosby duet stands as a rare example of cross-generational collaboration achieved without compromise or parody.
+Today, the Bowie–Crosby duet stands as a rare example of cross-generational collaboration achieved without parody or obvious compromise.